hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - port number: L2TP UDP:1701; GRE - IP:47
     - GRE protocol <span style="color: #bb6600;">adds its own header</span> (4 bytes plus options) between the payload (data) and the delivery header
     - L2TP packet including payload and L2TP header, sent within a User Datagram Protocol (UDP) datagram
+    - factor about using L2TP or GRE over IPsec for their site-to-site VPN implementation: <span style="color: #bb6600;">GRE over IPsec adds its own header, and L2TP does not</span>
   - reason of traffic not passing through IPsec site-to-site VPN on the Fire power Threat Defense appliance
     - <span style="color: #bb6600;">access control policy</span> is not allowing VPN traffic in